Quickstart

 2. Replace the class in the file with the code below.

-Project / Logic / WidgetService.cs
+Project / Services / WidgetService.cs

 // Execute on Create or Update of the Widget entity before the Save to the database.